Cyb3rMeth0d/INSTA-FUERZA-BRUTA/README.md

 # InstaBrute
-> MultiProccessing Instagram Account password bruteforcer
+> Multithreading Instagram Account password bruteforcer

 ***
 **[Warning] I take no responsibility for the use of this script [Warning]**